-Since the scheme was introduced in 2010 it’s encouraged thousands of UK homeowners to install PV panels.
+Since the scheme was introduced in 2010 it’s encouraged over half a million of UK homeowners to install PV panels.
 And as well as securing strong financial returns through the tariff, you’ll also enjoy lower energy bills, protect your home from rising fuel prices and lower your impact on the environment.
 It all makes solar PV the ultimate feel-good investment.

 How it works